6Gig

-6Gig is an American rock band from the Portland, Maine area.
+6Gig was an American rock band from Portland, Maine.
 It is classified by reviewers as alternative rock and nu metal.
 They actively played at clubs and different locations throughout New England.
 They released two CDs and several singles, as well as a video for the song "Hit the Ground" that received airplay on MTV2.
 Before the release of "Mind Over Mind", the band parted ways with drummer Dave Rankin and was joined by drummer Jason Stewart.
 Shortly after this, Rankin was found dead from a mixture of prescription drugs and alcohol.